1935 :

 1997 :

-The end of the TRIGANO era is drawing to a close, a new chapter is turning.
+The TRIGANO era comes to an end, a new chapter begins.

-Philippe Bourguignon becomes Chairman of the Executive Board of Club Méditerranée.
+Philippe Bourguignon becomes chairman of the board of Club Méditerranée.

 1998 :

-The Club Med One cruise ship is sold to Windstar Cruise, which renames it WindSurf.
+The Club Med One cruise ship was sold to Windstar Cruise, which renamed it WindSurf.

 1999 :